geerlingguy/packer-centos-6/README.md

-# Packer Example - CentOS 6.5 minimal Vagrant Box
+# Packer Example - CentOS 6.5 minimal Vagrant Box using Ansible provisioner

 This example build configuration installs and configures CentOS 6.5 x86_64 minimal using Ansible, and then generates a Vagrant box file for use with VirtualBox.